elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 ### Monitoring Systems

 As I kept researching, I discovered that there are many different monitoring applications out there.
-Most are included in the wikipedia page &#8220;<a href="http://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems']);">Comparison of network monitoring systems</a>&#8220;.
+Most are included in the wikipedia page "<a href="http://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikipedia.org/wiki/Comparison_of_network_monitoring_systems']);">Comparison of network monitoring systems</a>".
 Checking out other sites, I saw many different comparisons:

 *   <a href="http://gajendrak.wordpress.com/2012/04/08/best-monitoring-tools-in-linux/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://gajendrak.wordpress.com/2012/04/08/best-monitoring-tools-in-linux/']);">Best Monitoring tools in Linux</a>
 *   <a href="http://www.linuxscrew.com/2012/03/22/linux-monitoring-tools/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.linuxscrew.com/2012/03/22/linux-monitoring-tools/']);">Top 5 Linux Monitoring Tools.
 Web Based.</a>
 *   <a href="http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/']);">10 Free Server & Network Monitoring Tools that Kick Ass</a>
 *   <a href="http://www.linuxlinks.com/article/20101118163040955/Monitoring-Extra.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.linuxlinks.com/article/20101118163040955/Monitoring-Extra.html']);">6 More of the Best Free Linux Monitoring Tools</a>

 As I mentioned, I have used Nagios before so I wanted to try something new.
-We also used **Cacti**, alongside with Nagios so I didn&#8217;t want to use that either.
+We also used **Cacti**, alongside with Nagios so I didn't want to use that either.
 I cared about two aspects: simplicity and performance.
 Having said that, I decided to try out **Collectd**, from <a href="http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sixrevisions.com/tools/10-free-server-network-monitoring-tools-that-kick-ass/']);">this</a> site:

 > Collectd is similar to Munin and Cacti in that it focuses on graphing system metrics.
 Where it excels in is that it is designed specifically for performance and portability; this ultimately means it’s great on rugged systems, low-end systems, and embedded systems.
 Being designed for performance and low-system resource use means that Collectd can gather data every 10 seconds without interfering with your server processes, providing extremely high-resolution statistics.